spiridonov/spiridonov_pro/source/_posts/2012-08-23-i-migrated-to-octopress-before-it-was-mainstream.markdown

 ENV['LANG'] = 'ru_RU.UTF-8'
 {% endcodeblock %}

+After I got tons of converted markdown files I had to fix them all.
+Almost all defects were about images, but there were also layout and links defects.

-There are also a lot of small fixes I made.
+There are also a lot of small fixes I made in my code.
 I don\`t want to describe all of them here.
 You can find full sources on my GitHub page, if you want.

 ##Dual Language